webteckie/iKubernetes/README.md

 - Create the ACR

-    az acr create --resource-group cb-epts --name <acr-name> --subscription <subscription> --sku Basic
+    az acr create --resource-group cb-epts --name {acr-name} --subscription {subscription} --sku Basic

     NOTE: this step can also be performed via the azure portal GUI.

 - Login to ACR
-    az acr login --name <acr-name> --username <acr-username> --password <acr-password>
+    az acr login --name {acr-name} --username {acr-username} --password {acr-password}

-    NOTE: the <acr-username> and <acr-password> you can get by navigating to the ACR in Azure and then viewing the Access Keys panel.
+    NOTE: the {acr-username} and {acr-password} you can get by navigating to the ACR in Azure and then viewing the Access Keys panel.
 Ensure the "Admin user" in that panel is enabled for this to work!

 - Tag the app image with a version

-    docker tag azure-vote-front <acr-login-server>/azure-vote-front:v1
+    docker tag azure-vote-front {acr-login-server}/azure-vote-front:v1

-    NOTE: the <acr-login-server> you can get by navigating to the ACR in Azure and then viewing the Overview panel.
+    NOTE: the {acr-login-server} you can get by navigating to the ACR in Azure and then viewing the Overview panel.

 - Ensure the image with new tag shows by running: